 Part 1: Attracting men to try WCS: Read it here!

-Part 2: What Motivates Westie Men to #gettoclass is focused on increasing men’s engagements in all WCS activities, but specifically learning.
+Part 2 (this article): What Motivates Westie Men to #gettoclass is focused on increasing men’s engagements in all WCS activities, but specifically learning.

 Thank you to everyone who contributed.
 In fact, many men offered suggestions of their own accord, which I also included.
 I sorted through them all and noticed themes emerging.
 I could have paraphrased them, but I chose not to because I felt their direct quotes communicated their intention better, allowing readers to get a better understanding of how these men feel.